-- (a) In addition to any other funding authorized by these Regulations, the Board shall provide the grant amounts identified in (b) if all the following are met: - (1) The project includes energy efficiency components that conform to Subdivision (b) of Education Code Section 17077.35. - (2) The proposed facilities in the project exceed the nonresidential building energy efficiency standards specified in Part 6, of Title 24 of the California Code of Regulations by at least 15 percent as determined by EnergyPro 3.1 or a similar computer program approved by the CEC. - (3) The DSA has reviewed the proposed project and concurs with the percentage of energy efficiency that exceeds the nonresidential building energy efficiency standards specified in Part 6 of Title 24 of the California Code of Regulations. - (4) No portion of the project will be funded with funds made available from the Renewable Energy Program administered by the CEC. - (5) There are funds remaining in the Energy Efficiency Fund as prescribed in Section 1859.70.1 to apportion some or the entire additional grant provided in (b). - (b) An amount equal to the lesser of the following: - (1) The New Construction Grant multiplied by: - (A) One percent if the percentage of energy efficiency as concurred by the DSA in (a)(3) is at least 15 percent but less than 17.5 percent. - (B) Two percent if the percentage of energy efficiency as concurred by the DSA in (a)(3) is at least 17.5 percent but less than 20 percent. - (C) Three percent if the percentage of energy efficiency as concurred by the DSA in (a)(3) is at least 20 percent but less than 22.5 percent. - (D) Four percent if the percentage of energy efficiency as concurred by the DSA in (a)(3) is at least 22.5 percent but less than 25 percent. - (E) Five percent if the percentage of energy efficiency as concurred by the DSA in (a)(3) is at least 25 percent. - (2) The funds available in the Energy Efficiency Account set aside for this Section.
+- (a) In addition to any other funding authorized by these Regulations, the Board shall provide the grant amounts identified in (b) if all the following are met: - (1) The project includes energy efficiency components that conform to Subdivision (b) of Education Code Section 17077.35. - (2) The average energy efficiency score of all the buildings in the project, as determined by EnergyPro 3.1 or a similar computer program approved by the State Energy Resources Conservation and Development Commission, exceeds the nonresidential building energy efficiency standards specified in Part 6 of Title 24 of the California Code of Regulations by at least 15 percent. - (3) The DSA has reviewed the proposed project and concurs with the percentage of energy efficiency that exceeds the nonresidential building energy efficiency standards specified in Part 6 of Title 24 of the California Code of Regulations. - (4) No portion of the project will be funded with funds made available from the Renewable Energy Program administered by the State Energy Resources Conservation and Development Commission. - (5) There are funds remaining in the Energy Efficiency Fund as prescribed in Section 1859.70.1 to apportion some or the entire additional grant provided in (b). - (b) An amount equal to the lesser of the following: - (1) The New Construction Grant multiplied by one percent if the percentage of energy efficiency as concurred by the DSA in (a)(3) is 15 percent, or by one percent plus 0.04 percent for each 0.1 percent increment of increased energy efficiency up to 25 percent.
+The multiplier may not exceed five percent. - (2) The funds available in the Energy Efficiency Account set aside for this Section.